The Environment Protection Authority Board has considered a proposal to construct a wind farm of up to 100 turbines in Tasmania’s Central Highlands.

 The Central Highlands Council must also now consider the proposal and include the conditions specified by the EPA Board if a permit is issued to allow the wind farm to go ahead.

-More information about the proposed development can be found on the EPA website under Completed Assessments
+More information about the proposed development can be found under Completed Assessments